Well, the Thing Is ...

 3. Things that matter

-However, today parliaments broadly are being portrayed as stamping machines of the ruling parties, and its members as yes-men of the ones who hold power.
+However, today parliaments broadly are being portrayed as stamping machines of the ruling parties, and their members as yes-men of those who hold power.
+In addition, the political art of consensus building of the thing is more and more being replaced by the vote and rule of the majority, regardless of the minority.
 Therefore, as promised at the start of this blog post, we would not only observe the past but also make some recommendations for the future.
-For this, it is time to briefly step into the political arena of the thing, if all the gods and our ancestors allow us.
+For this, it is finally the right time and place to briefly step into the political arena of the thing, if all the gods and our ancestors allow us.

 Note 1 — We suggest that the original pillar (or at the very least a replica thereof) dedicated to the thing erected by the band of Frisian mercenaries, possibly including tribesmen from the region of Twente, at Housesteads at Hadrian's Wall in the third century, will be relocated to Het Binnenhof in The Hague in the Netherlands.
 Het Binnenhof is the ground where parliaments and governments of the Netherlands have gathered for the last four to five centuries.
 And, in accordance with ancient traditions, the former gallows named 't Groene Zoodje 'the green turf' is located near the thing site Het Binnenhof at Plaats Sq. in the city of The Hague.